Your Ultimate 3 Days in Marrakech Itinerary

 Breakfast at the Riad

 After wandering, we headed back to our riad (Riad Melhoun & Spa) for breakfast in the courtyard.
 Fresh bread, fruit, and Moroccan pastries always taste better when you’ve already walked a few thousand steps.
-This pause built into our 3 days in Marrakech itinerary made the day feel balanced instead of exhausting.
-Also, courtyard breakfasts in Morocco are elite.
-I can honestly still taste the fresh squeezed orange juice!
+I can honestly still taste that fresh squeezed orange juice!

 Ben Youssef Madrasa

 Ben Youssef Madrasa was one of the highlights of our 3 days in Marrakech itinerary.
 It is a former Islamic college dating back to the 14th century, and the craftsmanship is unreal.
-The carved wood, intricate tilework, and central reflecting pool pull you in immediately.
+The carved wood, intricate tilework, and central reflecting pool pull are all stunners.
 It is ticketed and opens at 9, so we arrived just before opening.

 Recommended Tour: Ben Youssef Madrasa 1-Hour Guided Tour